ApproxEng/approxeng.input/src/docs/api/dualshock4.rst

     DualShock4 Controller

 Nothing more to do for this controller, it pairs over :ref:`bluetooth` with no issues.
-This library doesn't provide any support for the motion sensing, or for the trackpad (other than using it as a button).
-This is partly because it's the only controller with those controls, and partly because only some sub-versions of the controller hardware actually work with the current Linux driver (mine, for example, doesn't).
+On modern kernels this now does support motion events as well as the touchpad, treating the touchpad as a pair of axes reading the last location of a single touch.
+See the last part of :ref:`sname-label` for details on how to access these properties.

 .. automodule:: approxeng.input.dualshock4
     :members: